benschaf/waste-schedule/README.md

 project files: [base.html](templates/base.html)

+#### Custom 404 error page

+A custom 404 error page is displayed when a user tries to access a page that does not exist.
+It provides a friendly message and a link back to the homepage.

 #### Responsive Design

 The site is fully responsive and optimized for all devices.
 It looks great on mobile, tablet, and desktop screens, ensuring a smooth user experience no matter the device.
 The responsive design was implemented using the Bootstrap CSS framework.
 Custom CSS was used to create a unique design that fits the site's theme.